SeekStorm/SeekStorm/README.md

 **Performance**
 Lower latency, higher throughput, lower cost & energy consumption, esp. for multi-field and concurrent queries.
 Low tail latencies ensure a smooth user experience and prevent loss of customers and revenue.
-While some rely on proprietary hardware accelerators (FPGA/ASIC) to improve performance, SeekStorm achieves a similar boost algorithmically on commodity hardware.
+While some rely on proprietary hardware accelerators (FPGA/ASIC) or clusters to improve performance,
+SeekStorm achieves a similar boost algorithmically on a single commodity server.

 **Consistency**
 No unpredictable query latency during and after large-volume indexing as SeekStorm doesn't require resource-intensive segment merges.